StuBehan/npm-eslint-jasmine-guide/README.md

 To write test driven Javascript we need a testing suite and preferably some kind on linter to keep us on track.

-## Firstly we need to create package.json
+## Firstly we need to create package.json:

 - Assuming you've already got [node.js](http://nodejs.org/) installed
 - Run `npm init`
 - If you screw it up you can delete the package.json at this point and run `npm init` again or just edit it manually, its worth a look inside anyway

-## Then install jasmine of your choice, there are a few ways to do it.
+## Then install jasmine of your choice, there are a few ways to do it:

 ### Install via npm
 - You can use `npm install --save-dev jasmine`